TheNightdrivingAvenger/ICMPTracert/README.md

 5. Any other compiler and builder should be fine too, just make sure it supports Microsoft SDK.

 ## How to use
 Supported flags for setting: timeout, sent packet count, maximum hops, and resolve/do not resolve IPs to domain names mode.
-To see full help launch the program without arguments.
+To see the full help launch the program without arguments.

 Launch the program passing flags (not necessary) and destination node (IP or domain name, necessary) as command-line arguments.